 Why are cognates important?
 Cognates have been extensively studied in the fields of language typology and historical linguistics, as they are considered useful for researching the relatedness of languages.
-Cognates are also used in computational linguistics, e.g., for lexicon extension or to improve cross-lingual NLP tasks such as machine translation or bilingual word recognition.
+Cognates are also used in computational linguistics, e.g., for lexicon extension or to improve cross-lingual NLP tasks such as machine translation or bilingual lexicon induction.

 How is CogNet licenced?
 Under CC-BY-SA-NC-4.0.

-- WikTra, a transliteration tool used for building CogNet [github]
+You can also download WikTra, the Wiktionary-based transliteration tool used for building CogNet.

 How can I explore cognate data?
 Besides downloading the entire CogNet as a structured text file, you can also use the Linguarena website to display and browse (currently an older version of) cognate data interactively on a world map, as also shown in the figure above.